maliput/maliput_xodr/README.md

 Description:
  - A two-way road with a bus stop
    - Modelled as an extra lane of lane type: `special1`
- - geoJSON information is added for the bus stop only.
+ - geoJSON information is added for the bus stop lane only.

 <img src="docs/bus_stop_lane.png" width=300>